bcorporaal/the-manual/README.md

 Currently we have about 1300 members in the community ranging from designers, developers to ux researchers.

 ## Organizing a meetup
-If you are interested in hosting a meetup read the [hosting guidelines and tips](/hosting-guidelines.md) for more information and get in touch with [Bob](mailto:bob@reefscape.net).
+If you are interested in hosting a meetup read the [hosting guidelines and tips](/hosting-guidelines.md) for more information and get in touch with [Bob Corporaal](mailto:bob@reefscape.net).

 ## Attending a meetup
 Join us on [meetup.com](https://www.meetup.com/Rotterdam-UX-Cocktail-Hours/) to stay up to date on upcoming events.